 Rimantas has worked as a public policy researcher, evaluator and public management consultant since 2001.
 His fields of expertise include education and training, social inclusion, labour market policies and good governance.
 Rimantas is an experienced manager with a strong track record of working with and leading multinational teams of experts and researchers.
 He has worked for a variety of public sector clients including national authorities, the European Commission, the EU and UN agencies.
 Most of Rimantas’ assignments have been within the EU, but many have also focused on EU candidate and neighbourhood countries, as well as other countries undergoing social and economic transformations.

 Loes has worked at PPMI since 2017, predominantly in the field of education and inclusion, but her past projects have also covered policy areas such as law/human rights, employment and migration.
-Her clients include EU agencies, as well as of the agencies UNsuch as UNICEF, UNESCO, the UNDP and the ILO.
+Her clients include EU agencies, as well as UN agencies such as UNICEF, UNESCO, the UNDP and the ILO.
 In her work, she has led research teams and data collection efforts in various countries across Africa and Asia, including interviews, surveys and focus groups.
-In addition, Loes has experience in developing ethical research protocols for the safe involvement in research activities of vulnerable populations (e.g. children).
+In addition, Loes has experience in developing ethical research protocols for the safe involvement of vulnerable populations (e.g. children) in research activities.

 Donatas has more than 14 years’ experience in conducting Europe-wide studies, evaluations of various public policy initiatives, and providing policy advice to Directorates-General of the European Commission (DG EAC, DG EMPL and others) and EU agencies (Cedefop, ETF, Eurofound).
 His main topics of interest include vocational education and training, higher education and its European dimension, education financing, skills policy, culture and sport, as well as the evaluation of EU agencies.
 Donatas is also an experienced communications evaluator, with more than six years’ experience in evaluating communications, stakeholder engagement and organisations’ networking policies, communication campaigns and strategies in various policy areas.
 He has also conducted research on user experience and usability testing, relating in particular to publications and websites managed by the European Commission.
 He has also managed several EU funded framework contracts.